zuozhenggh/learning-library/developer-library/mytodoreact/setup-atp-connectivity/README.md

 Click the DB Connection button
 ![](images/selectDbConn.png " ")

-Select Regional Wallet from the drop-down menu and click the Download Wallet button.
+Select Instance Wallet from the drop-down menu and click the Download Wallet button.
 ![](images/selectWalletnDownload.png " ")

 Provide a password and click the Download button to save the wallet zip file to your computer.